 For simple accents, position two or three well-worn titles on your mantel, alongside a draping ivy plant.
+Before you shop mantels for books, consider the style of your home and the statement you’d like to make with your display.
 Place a serving tray on the center of your coffee table, with two or three favorite hardbacks and an elegant mini orchid.
 Show off your classics on floating shelves.

 For a bolder aesthetic, go all out with floor-to-ceiling, book-lined built-in shelves.
 You can punctuate sections of books with stylish decorations such as a small clock or a family photo.

 Unleash your creativity.
 Color coordinate your books if you’d like an added visual element.
 Or experiment with alternating horizontal stacks of books and vertically placed titles to get a look you love.
 Design is all about self-expression.

 Immerse yourself in a room filled with your favorite paintings.